chef/chef-web-docs/chef_master/source/berkshelf.rst

    cookbook "library-cookbook"

-This ensures that a cookbook named ``my-cookbook`` is installed by berkshelf.
+This ensures that a cookbook named ``Library-cookbook`` is installed by berkshelf.

 Version constraints are the second parameter: